AaronChelvan/mof-bc/README.md

 The Jackson API (https://github.com/FasterXML/jackson) is used for serializing a block into a JSON string, as well as for deserializing the JSON string back into a block.

+When the MOF-BC network is run, the blockchains of each of the containers are stored in a directory called `blockchain_copies` within the project directory.
+This is used to allow the blockchain to persist in between multiple runs of the network.

 ## Dependencies
 * Install Docker (https://docs.docker.com/install/)
 * Install Docker Compose (https://docs.docker.com/compose/install/)